dtboy1995/mongoose-sex-page/README.md

 - exec(fn)
   - if fn is function then function(err, result) called
   - if fn is null then return a Promise
+- extend(name, params)
+  - name a method name for Model
+  - params Arguments to pass to this method
 # test
 > npm test